yeasin2002/jv-ai/README.md

 - Update branding, colors, and assets in `src/assets/` and `src/components/`
 - Extend Redux slices and React Query hooks for new features
 - Add new pages or components as needed

-## License

-This project is for demonstration and internal use.
-Contact Clin Technologies for licensing and commercial use.